 We plant thousands of flowers at this veterans’ memorial not to shine to the outside world, but to shine on the inside.

-Friends of Veterans Memorial Circle, a 501(c)3 nonprofit organization whose board members are Rick Westlake, Ernie Redfern, and Helen Karakoudas Redfern.
+Friends of Veterans Memorial Circle, a 501(c)3 nonprofit organization whose board members are Helen Karakoudas Redfern, Ernie Redfern, Rick Westlake and Carolyn Cadigan.

-In 2022, we spun off officially as an independent charitable organization.
+In 2022, we spun off as an independent charitable organization.

 Although no tax dollars are spent on this project, the City of Rockford is a crucial partner in our success.
 The gardening we do is on public streets that were built and are maintained by taxpayer dollars.
 So, the city’s Public Works department has a responsibility to make sure what we do on and near those streets is not harmful to the public nor degrading to the area.

 At every stage of our project planning and execution, we inform Public Works and any other relevant city department.
 In late winter, we meet with Public Works and with command at Rockford Police District No. 1 to go over our plans for the year and address safety concerns.
 They work together to coordinate traffic mitigation for us on Spruce Up Day.